 The FMLA permits leave in 12- or 26-week increments over a 12-month period; however, it is up to the employer to determine the guidelines for the qualifying 12-month period.

-“Many employers use a rolling period to avoid employees taking 12 weeks at the end of one calendar year and another 12 weeks the beginning of the next calendar year,” said Goodman.
+“Many employers use a rolling period to avoid employees taking 12 weeks at the end of one calendar year and another 12 weeks at the beginning of the next calendar year,” said Goodman.
 “Employees eligible for leave to care for a military family member must use leave in a single 12-month period beginning on the first day of the leave.”

 FMLA leave may be taken consecutively or intermittently, depending on the employee’s needs and reason for leaving.
 If the employee provides adequate documentation before the approved FMLA leave, they are often excused from providing additional documentation for intermittent FMLA leave.